Fsoky/SpaceGalaxy/README.md

 Move files from `SpaceGalaxy` to `somefolder`

 Ready!
 Now you can open `Preferense` -> `Color scheme` and choose theme `SpaceGalaxy` and `Preference` -> `Theme` select `SpaceGalaxyBeta`

+If you have some bugs, try install ayu theme in sublime